TrajectoryMover: Generative Movement of Object Trajectories in Videos: Results

-\paragraph{Metrics.} We evaluate each method with three primary metrics, computed per frame, averaged per video, and then averaged across the test set: $\text{SSIM}_{\text{bg}}$ (background preservation), $\text{DINO}_{\text{fg}}$ (foreground identity preservation), and $\text{IoU}_{\text{traj}}$ (trajectory adherence).
-For each generated video, we extract foreground masks with SAM3~\cite{carion2025sam3segmentconcepts}, while ground-truth masks come from dataset segmentations.
-For $\text{SSIM}_{\text{bg}}$, we compare generated frames to GT target frames only on background pixels.
-Specifically, we define foreground as the union of (i) GT target mask and (ii) SAM3 predicted mask after a small dilation, then define background as its complement; masked SSIM is computed per frame and averaged over time.
-For $\text{DINO}_{\text{fg}}$, we take the first valid source-object crop (from GT source mask) as reference, encode it with \texttt{dinov2-base}~\cite{oquab2023dinov2,jose2024dinov2meetstextunified}, and compute cosine similarity against generated-object crops from SAM3 masks on visible frames; the metric is the mean similarity over valid frames.
-For $\text{IoU}_{\text{traj}}$, we convert SAM3 predicted masks and GT target masks into per-frame bounding boxes, compute IoU at each frame, and report the temporal mean.
-Together, these three metrics quantify whether a method preserves scene content, preserves object identity, and follows the intended motion path.
+\paulchanged{ \paragraph{Metrics.} We evaluate each method on foreground identity preservation, background preservation, and trajectory adherence.
+For each generated video, we extract foreground masks \(M\) with SAM3~\cite{carion2025sam3segmentconcepts}, while ground-truth masks \(M_{\text{gt}}\) come from dataset segmentations. \(\text{SSIM}_{\text{bg}}\) measures background preservation by comparing generated frames to GT target frames only on background pixels.
+We define foreground as the union of (i) \(M_{\text{gt}}\) and (ii) a slightly dilated \(M\), then define background as its complement; masked SSIM~\cite{wang2004image} is computed per frame and averaged over time. \(\text{DINO}_{\text{fg}}\) measures foreground identity preservation: we take the first valid source-object crop using \(M_{\text{gt}}\) as reference, encode it with \texttt{dinov2-base}~\cite{oquab2023dinov2,jose2024dinov2meetstextunified}, and compute cosine similarity against generated-object crops using \(M\) across all visible frames, reporting the mean similarity as the final score.

+Since our focus is trajectory movement, we additionally report trajectory-adherence metrics in image space using per-frame foreground bounding boxes from \(M\) and \(M_{\text{gt}}\). \(\text{IoU}\) is the per-frame bounding-box IoU averaged over frames. \(E_c\) is the per-frame bounding-box center distance averaged over frames. \(E_s\) is the per-frame relative area error (with respect to GT area) averaged over frames. \(E_v\) is the per-frame velocity \(L_2\) error averaged over frames. \(R_s\) is the trajectory-start success rate, using a threshold of \(0.5\) on first-frame \(\text{IoU}\). \(R_e\) is the trajectory-end success rate, using a threshold of \(20\) pixels on last-frame \(E_c\). \(R_c\) is the collision-matching success rate: collisions are detected in generated trajectories as large direction changes (\(\ge 35^\circ\)) between consecutive frames; if corresponding GT direction changes are present and post-collision directions match with cosine similarity \(\ge 0.7\), the collision is counted as matched. }